JimmyCII/Project_3_DE/README.md

-# Project_3_DE
+# Project_3_Data_Engineering
 Our project was to create a database showing local access to accurate campsite data, enhancing outdoor recreation opportunities in Arizona, Oregon, and Utah.
 Using the data provided to us on Recreation.gov/, this information can efficiently search for campsite reservation details across those states, ADA accessibility and amenities all in one spot.
+Local Outdoor Recreation Database, or L.O.R.D.

 ## Authors
 - Jim Cockerham, 2025